 No one deserves to be treated or beat, let them know!
 Nothing they can say or do can justify that.

 Don’t tell them to leave the relationship if they are not ready to.
 Its their decision.

 Ask if they have been the victim of any physical harm.
 If they have offer to go with them to the hospital or GP.

 Offer to help them to report the incident to the police if they choose to.

-- Go with her to visit a solicitor if she is ready to take this step.
+- Go with her to visit a solicitor if they are ready to take this step.

 - Plan safe strategies for leaving an abusive relationship.

-- Let her create her own boundaries of what she thinks is safe and what is not safe; don’t urge her to follow any strategies that she expresses doubt about.
+- Let them create their own boundaries of what they thinks is safe and what is not safe; don’t urge them to follow any strategies that she expresses doubt about.

-- Offer your friend the use of your address and/or telephone number to leave information and messages, and tell her you will look after an emergency bag for her, if she wants this.
+- Offer your friend the use of your address and/or telephone number to leave information and messages, and tell them you will look after an emergency bag for them, if they want this.

 - Look after yourself while you are supporting someone through such a difficult and emotional time.